anthonysSlab/SalineScriptures/brainstorming-ideas/dm screen.md

 Prices vary depending on the commodity of the item in that place.
 Double price if it's rare, and halve if very common.

 # Event:
-*when you roll an event written in itallics, cross it out and replace with something creative*

-r4 Weather Change.
-r5 Ambush!
-Roll on the ambush table or make shit up! r1 Road forks, DR12 PRE or go the wrong way. r1 Road gets worse, go down d2 tiers. r3 Ruins!
-Ruin table! r4 Merchant!
-Merchant table! r1 d8 bodies hang from a tree by the road, one booby trapped. r1 d4 deserted soldiers "Ask" for supplies, Will attack if not given 2d8 silver and d6 food. r1 *Battle across the road, DR8 to not get noticed.* r1 Weather gets worse, no progress that day. r1 Pilgrimage to the cathedral of Galenbeck. r1 *Funerary procession of villagers, they will blame the party.* r1 *"lone mercenary", will "help" for d20 silver.* r2 Blockadge on the road, Table! r1 Inquisitor with d4-1 guards, will search for unclean magicks. r1 *Abandoned estate...* r2 *Defensive keep, Guardsman inside believe that they're under attack.* r4 Village, Table! r1 *A town ruled by bandits, don't show off too much wealth* r2 Town, table! r1 Road covered in the fog of graven tosk, plays tricks on the mind. (make tests, roll dice, laugh mianiacly, gaslight them, make them see stuff)

 # Town: